Plaque hypotheses

-Plaque hypotheses are theories to explain the role of plaque bacteria in dental caries and in periodontitis.
+Plaque hypotheses are theories to explain the role of plaque bacteria in dental caries and in periodontal disease.
 They rely heavily on the postulates of Koch (formulated in 1884) and on the work of Louis Pasteur (1822–1895).
 Changing perceptions have altered treatment models.

 The hypotheses have sought to establish both in caries and in periodontitis a relation between pathogen virulence, environmental considerations, plaque biofilm structure and the host response.